 The Pegnitz River runs right through the center of Nuremberg.
 We walked along it and over it many times on Nuremberg’s many small bridges.
 One of the most famous viewpoints is from Museumsbrücke of the Heilig-Geist-Spital (Hospice of the Holy Spirit).
 It was a 13th century hospital that is now (unsurprisingly given its picturesque location) a restaurant.

-The most fun we had on the river, however, was witnessing the Entencup 2017, Nuremberg’s annual rubber duck (Ente) race.
+The most fun we had on the river, however, was witnessing the Entencup 2017, Nuremberg’s annual rubber duck race (“Ente” means “duck” in German).
 No, we didn’t plan our trip around this event, but if we ever return we might have to check the dates!
 Hundreds of pink rubber ducks, all purchased in advance by competitors (ie, normal people making charitable donations), were dropped into the river by a very large crane.
 It seemed like the whole city turned out to cheer on their little ducklings as they raced from one bridge to another.

 See Nuremberg’s grand architecture

 Nuremberg’s architecture is a dichotomy of grand and quaint.
 Within just a few blocks, you’ll behold enormous, stately buildings and small, colorful, half-timbered houses.
-Two of our favorites were St. Elizabeth’s Church and the Opera House.
+When it comes to the former, two of our favorites were St. Elizabeth’s Church (above) and the Opera House (below).
+Not to mention the impressive, towering Gothic church St. Lorenz (not pictured).

 We got lucky that the Strasse der Menschenrechte (The Way of Human Rights) was right next to our hotel because otherwise we may have missed it entirely.
 This outdoor exhibit opened in 1993.
 The articles of the Universal Declaration of Human Rights are engraved on columns that line the pedestrian street.
 It is meant to be a reminder of the crimes of the Nazis as well as the crimes against human rights that persist throughout the world.